zdravkov/kendo-docs/getting-started/framework/draganddrop/overview.md

 ### Moving items from one list to another

+The Drag & Drop components don't automatically change the data bound widget data.
-The Drag'n'Drop components does not manage the list data.
-In order to move items from one list to another, developer may hook up to the `drop` event and use DataSource's `remove` and `add` methods to apply changes in the data.
+To have the move changes applied to the DataSource instances, the developer may use the `drop` event and the DataSource's `add` and `remove` methods.

     <div id="listA"></div>
     <div id="listB"></div>